You are here

 Focus on reduced consumption

-Our largest environmental impact takes place through the properties’ energy consumption.
-The top priority from an environmental perspective is therefore to reduce energy consumption in our properties.
+A large environmental impact takes place through the properties’ energy consumption and we therefore work continuously to reduce energy consumption in our properties.

 Below you can read more about some of our most important sustainability issues in our properties.